openosp/ultrabuk-htmltopdf-java/README.md

 ## Overview

-This project is based on [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf), which converts HTML documents to PDF.
+This project is a fork of [wooio/htmltopdf-java](https://github.com/wooio/htmltopdf-java) and is based on [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf), which converts HTML documents to PDF.
 Access to wkhtmltopdf is performed via JNA, exposed through a Java-friendly layer.

+This fork:
+- Upgrades wkhtmltopdf version to 0.12.6
+- adds ARM64 support for Linux
+- drops 32-bit support entirely

 ## Get it